- Eclipse Images Supplement for 2017 Sept-Oct Mid-Mensan

 A short video I made for my company (most of the gear I took down I borrowed from them) featuring the images I took.

-The 2017 Great American Solar Eclipse will be the first eclipse visible in the contiguous United States since 1979!
+The 2017 Great American Solar Eclipse was the first eclipse visible in the contiguous United States since 1979!
 The circumstances are noteworthy for the following:

 - The first with a path of totality crossing the USA's Pacific coast and Atlantic coast since 1918.